parishrut01/CIPHER-STRUCTURES/README.md

-# FromZERO
+# CIPHER_STRUCTURE
-Exploring the math and magic of proofs without revealing — and everything in between.
-ZK, decoded.
+"Exploring the magic of mathematics and cryptography — and everything in between."